viamrobotics/docs/content/en/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 type: "docs"
 description: "In this post, you will be introduced to the basics of programming hardware using the Viam Python SDK by making an LED blink."
 ---

-# How to Make an LED Blink with a Raspberry Pi and Viam Python SDK

 ## Intro

 In this post, you will be introduced to the basics of programming hardware using the [Viam Python SDK](https://python.viam.dev/) by making an LED blink.
 This will allow you to write Python code to make an LED connected to the GPIO of a Raspberry Pi blink.
 This tutorial is a good introduction to Python programming, and developing code for hardware like robots and IoT devices.